catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 ******************************************

 You can now connect to the SSH service using the floating public IP that you associated with your instance in the previous step.
-This IP address address is visible in the Instances list or under the Floating IPs tab in Access & Security.
+On your Catalyst Cloud Dashboard the IP address address is visible in the Instances list or under the Floating IPs tab in Access & Security.

 .. code-block:: bash

-  $ ssh -i ~/<myKeyName> ubuntu@<FLOATING_IP>
+  $ ssh -i ~/<myKeyName> ubuntu@<public_IP>

 If you have set a passphrase, you will be asked to enter the passphrase now.